 If you’re taking medication to heal or to stay well, you want to be sure you’re doing the best thing for your body.
 Buffers, binders, fillers, colorants, preservatives and coatings can be bad for you.
-Avoid the proteins, alcohols, artificial sweeteners and other ingredients commonly found in medication by choosing a prescription that’s created uniquely for you.
+Avoid the proteins, alcohol, artificial sweeteners and other ingredients commonly found in medication by choosing a prescription that’s crafted uniquely for you.

-Compounding Pharmacy of America removes fillers and unnecessary active ingredients, including acetaminophen.
-We ship to the following states:
+The Compounding Pharmacy of America removes fillers and unnecessary active ingredients, including acetaminophen.
+We ship to the following states and areas: